xoofx/SharpScss/readme.md

 - Supports include paths
 - Supports for source maps
 - Supports for `libsass` user custom importer callback in `ScssOptions.TryImport`
-- Supports for .NET2.0, .NET3.5, .NET4.x+ and CoreCLR (netstandard1.3 from dotnet rc2)
+- Supports for .NET2.0, .NET3.5, .NET4.x+ and CoreCLR (netstandard1.3 from dotnet)
-- Supports Windows x86 and x64 (requires C++ VS2013 runtime installed)
+- Supports Windows x86 and x64 and Ubuntu 14.04-x64

 ## Download